 With a job in security, you can find yourself working with a variety of different organizations.
-The possibilities are numerous, from monitoring a parking lot to a an airport security guard, a job in the security industry can vary greatly.
+The possibilities are numerous — from monitoring a parking lot to airport security, jobs in the security industry can vary greatly.

 One sector where a long-term position is often preferred are airports.
 Working as an airport security guard can be a high paced, high stress position that requires an advanced level of awareness, alertness and quick decision making.
 It requires you to be at your best for an entire shift, while providing you the opportunity of working a regular shift in familiar surroundings.

-If you decide you want to attain a security job at an airport, you’ll need a few things to get started.
+If you decide you want a security job at an airport, you’ll need a few things to get started.

-In order to become a security guard, you will need to complete a 40-hour security training course, complete your provincial security exam with a grade of 80% or over and apply for a security licence from the province you plan on working in.
+In order to become a security guard, you will need to complete a 40-hour security training course, complete your provincial security exam, and apply for a security licence from the province you plan on working in.
 You will also need a clean criminal record, as well as proof that you are allowed to work in Canada.

 Airport Security Guard Qualifications

 Airports often have a clear vision of the type of individual they want to hire as a security guard for their facility.
 They tend to value those with law enforcement experience, including former police officers, military veterans, and long term, experienced security guards.
-Another qualification is to be able to fluently communicate in English and French, depending what province the airport is located in.
+Another qualification is fluent communication skills in English and French, depending what province the airport is located in.
 Having a strong handle on both languages is a big asset that can help you get the job.

 What Does an Airport Security Guard Do?

-In order to be an important and successful airport security guard, you will need to be ready for anything and everything.
+In order to be a successful airport security guard, you will need to be ready for anything and everything.
 As a security guard you may find yourself working inside of the airport or outside in the airfield.
-You may be responsible for, depending on your role.
 Some of the primary tasks that an airport security guard performs are:

 Surveying the Area

-Working security at a major international airport like Toronto’s Pearson Airport for example, can be a daunting task.
-With thousands of people from all around the globe coming and going through out a single day, there can be a lot of ground to cover.
-In your role as a security guard you may find yourself observing the area around flight terminals, ticket gates or baggage.
-You will be expected to keep a vigilant watch over the crowds, noting and addressing any abnormalities that are seen amongst the sea of people.
+Working security at a major international airport like Toronto’s Pearson Airport can be a daunting task.
+With thousands of people from all around the globe coming and going throughout a single day, there can be a lot of ground to cover.
+In your role as a security guard, you may find yourself observing the area around flight terminals, ticket gates or baggage.
+You will be expected to keep a vigilant watch over the crowds, noting and addressing any abnormalities amongst the sea of people.

 Protecting Citizens and Their Personal Belongings

 One of the primary worries on most people’s minds when they go to the airport involves their safety.
 Trying to navigate an airport can be stressful enough without questioning whether you and your family, along with your possessions, are safe.
-One of your jobs as an airport security guard is to ensure that the citizens flying out of the airport are as well as feel safe.
-You will do this by surveying your given area, but you can also achieve by being approachable.
-While being tough can be part of the job, being open, honest and clear with people can also help give people a sense of security.
+One of your jobs as an airport security guard is to ensure that the citizens flying out of the airport are safe, and feel safe.
+You will do this by surveying your given area, but you can also achieve this by being approachable.
+While being tough can sometimes be part of the job, being open, honest and clear with people can go a long way toward giving people a sense of security.

 Screening Passengers and Vehicles

 One of the primary worries for people at the airport relates to what could be smuggled onto and off of an airplane.
-As you may know, airports attempt to alleviate this with stringent passenger screening protocols.
+Airports attempt to alleviate this with stringent passenger screening protocols.
 Airport security can be tasked with screening citizens at random.
-This process is usually done during security checks where citizens are asked to display the contents of their bags as well as a pat down.
-This can also take place on anyone who may be entering a restricted area, such as:
+This process is usually done during security checks where citizens are asked to display the contents of their bags as well as submit to a pat down.
+You may also screen anyone who may be entering a restricted area, such as:

 - Traffic control towers